MicrosoftDocs/win32/desktop-src/DirectShow/getplayerparentallevel-method.md

 ---
-Description: The GetPlayerParentalLevel retrieves the parental management level set in the MSWebDVD object. ms.assetid: 451e0891-4e5d-4a01-94b8-290f5a804ff1
+description: The GetPlayerParentalLevel retrieves the parental management level set in the MSWebDVD object. ms.assetid: 451e0891-4e5d-4a01-94b8-290f5a804ff1
 title: GetPlayerParentalLevel Method
 ms.topic: reference